netz98/n98-magerun2/readme.rst

     --scope-id          The config value's scope ID
     --decrypt           Decrypt the config value using crypt key defined in env.php --update-script     Output as update script lines
-    --magerun-script    Output for usage with config:set
+    --magerun-script    Output for usage with config:store:set
     --format            Output as json, xml or csv

 Help: